Shine My Rusty Halo

 Crystal J. 05/07/09

-I grew up while being at A Forever Recovery.
+I grew up while being at recovery.
 I was a very scared, tired, angry and lonely little girl.
 My mind was entangled but by working the steps I can honestly say I am in a state of grace.
 I experienced it as a sense of serenity, inner light and quiet peacefulness.
 In the MRT book I found out that I’m not crazy but instead that my personality had been running my life.
 My inner self was on the back burner.
-While at the A Forever Recovery facility, I put my inner self and personality in sequence and now they are one.
+While at the facility, I put my inner self and personality in sequence and now they are one.
 I am truly a different person.
 I have restored my sanity.
-I have the A Forever Recovery staff and clients to thank for my second chance at life.
+I have the staff and clients to thank for my second chance at life.

-Before coming to the A Forever Recovery program, I was living my life through my personality and learned the difference between my inner-self and personality.
+Before coming to the program, I was living my life through my personality and learned the difference between my inner-self and personality.
 If I can stay focused on my recovery by attending N-A and meeting with a CT therapist weekly, along with a sponsor, I should be able to keep myself away from the people, places and things that have led me to use in the past.
 The self inventory and MRT really helped me to look at my self and the issues in my life which have caused me to use.
-The A Forever Recovery treatment was a great program, not like any other that I have experienced.
+The recovery treatment was a great program, not like any other that I have experienced.

 The first night of sleep wasn’t that BAD.
 Whitney made me some tea and I went right to sleep.
 The next three days were a living nightmare.
 I was super angry and trying to think of anyway to get back home.
 My attitude stunk and one of the nurses said “how are you feeling” and I said “I’m hurting from the top of my head to the tip of my toes, if you really want to know.”
 She went and got Morris and he brought me downstairs to his room for a one on one.
 He gave me some tough love, told me “I talked to your dad and you’re not going home, this program works and the food sucks.”
 By the next morning I was ready to do this, have an open mind, listen and get better .
 When I first got over to this side all the clients were so friendly and nice to me.
 So I thought hey, this program must work in some way or another.
 From the first class I went to that night with Keith, WOW.